I got this email from one of my ardent readers:

 2. Consider switching to another birth control pill that works better with your body.

 Some types of synthetic progestin in birth control pills contain anti-testosterone which could potentially affect your sex drive.
-Some contain levonorgestrel, which has the same effects as testosterone and could potentially have positive effects on your libido.
+Some contain levonorgestrel, which has the same effects as testosterone and could have positive effects on your libido.

 3. Consider switching to other birth control measures.

 You can turn to other options of birth control.
-For instance, copper IUD does not have any effect on your sex drive because it is hormone-free.
+For instance, copper IUD does not have any impact on your sex drive because it is hormone-free.
 This option is also pretty safe because it doesn’t tamper with ovulation.

 4. Tell your doctor what you have noticed.